spgitmonish/CarND-Capstone/README.md

 `Code: ../ros/src/waypoint_updater/waypoint_updater.py`

 ### Control
-Once messages are being published to */final_waypoints*, the vehicle's waypoint follower will publish twist commands to the */twist_cmd* topic. the drive-by-wire node which subscribes to */twist_cmd* and uses various controllers to provide appropriate throttle, brake, and steering commands.
-These commands are then be published to the following topics:
+Once messages are published to */final_waypoints*, the vehicle's waypoint follower will publish twist commands to the */twist_cmd* topic.
+The drive-by-wire node, which subscribes to */twist_cmd*, uses various controllers to provide appropriate throttle, brake, and steering control commands.
+These commands are then be published to the following topics respectively:

 1. */vehicle/throttle_cmd*
 2. */vehicle/brake_cmd*
 3. */vehicle/steering_cmd*

 This module subscribes to the */vehicle/dbw_enabled* topic because a safety driver may take control of the car during testing, and it's not assumed that the car is always following the commands.
 If a safety driver does take over, the controller will mistakenly accumulate error.
 In the simulator, DBW is always enabled but not in the actual car.

 <p align="center">
    <img src="imgs/DBWNode.png">